 Back to UCSC Sociology

 Henoko in Okinawa, Japan -- Projected U.S. Marine Airfield Site & a Group of Japanese Protesters

 U.S. Military Bases in Okinawa & Pictures of Helicopter Crash at Okinawa International University

 He has more than 100 publications including scholarly articles, law reviews, op-ed pieces, magazine articles, and books.
 His seven books (three forthcoming in 2014) are indicative of his commitment to adjudicative justice and equality in law; Race in the Jury Box: Affirmative Action in Jury Selection (2003), Anatomy of the McMartin Child Molestation Case (2001), Race and the Jury: Racial Disenfranchisement and the Search for Justice (1993, Gustavus Meyers Human Rights Award), and Common Destiny: Japan and the U.S. in the Global Age (1990).

-His scholarly work on civic legal participation and its democratizing effects has been deeply affected by his long-time engagement as a trial consultant of jury trials in American courts.
-His multidisciplinary and collaborative research was further inspired by American and international colleagues in the Law and Society Association (LSA), especially in two Collaborative Research Networks (CRN) of “Lay Participation in Legal Decision Making” and “East Asian Law and Society.”
+His scholarly work on critizen legal participation has been deeply affected by his long-time engagement as a ury trial consultant in American courts.
+His multidisciplinary and collaborative research was further inspired by international colleagues in the Law and Society Association (LSA), especially in two Collaborative Research Networks (CRN) of “Lay Participation in the Justice System” and “East Asian Law and Society.”